Boss (2013 Hindi film): Guinness record

 Boss entered the Guinness World Records for the largest movie poster after beating Michael Jackson's This Is It.
 The poster, 58.87 metres wide and 54.94 metres high, was unveiled at Little Gransden Airfield, UK, on 3 October 2013.
 Macro Arts (UK) handled the manufacturing; in fact, they had also made the previous Guinness record-holding poster.

 Controversy

 An objectionable word in the song "Party All Night" from the soundtrack album was muted, after a public interest litigation seeking a stay on release of Boss was filed in Delhi High Court.

 Release

-Boss was released on 16 October 2013 in 2750 screens worldwide.
+Boss was released on 16 October 2013 in 2750 screens worldwide, coinciding with the fourth anniversary of Blue.
 It was given an U/A certificate by the Censor Board for its action sequences and bikini scenes.
 Boss was the first Indian movie released in Latin America.
 It was distributed in Panama, Peru, Denmark and France in addition to the 400 screens already announced across Europe, North America, Southeast Asia and Australia.
 It was also released in Pakistan on the occasion of Eid al-Adha.